 These idyllic communities are themselves an enigma; closed off from the everyday amenities, challenges, and temptations facing mainstream Belizeans, but fully plugged into the business environment of Belize as an integral, arguably indispensable part of our economy.
 This duality is confusing to Belizeans, and it is only when one digs deeper into the workings of these communities that their impact can be understood.

 Belizean Mennonites, and I use that term carefully, vary in their approach to technology and integration depending on the community in which they associate.
-I use the term “Belizean” carefully because many of the communities will exchange members with other communities in Canada, Mexico and Bolivia on a regular basis; mostly to promote non-related marriages, and to bring in fresh ideas and capital to build their communities.
-I used the word “associate”, because there is a growing trend of Mennonites moving out of their native villages into urban areas for purpose of business expansion, for marriage to non-Mennonite spouses, and in the well-known case of a Mennonite Belizean, to run for public office.
+I use the word “Belizean” carefully because many of the communities will exchange members with other communities in Canada, Mexico and Bolivia on a regular basis; mostly to promote non-related marriages, and to bring in fresh ideas and capital to build their communities.
+I use the word “associate”, because there is a growing trend of Mennonites moving out of their native villages into urban areas for purpose of business expansion, jobs, for marriage to non-Mennonite spouses, and in the well-known case of a Mennonite Belizean, to run for public office.

 I had the opportunity to spend the day with a group of Mennonites from Blue Creek and one from Shipyard on Saturday.
 It is only in spending time with these fascinating individuals that one gets to understand their inner workings, and the nuanced differences among the various communities that most outsiders would hardly notice.